"Japanese Girl" Jumpsuit

 Work in progress

-The term "Bosozoku" is used in japan to describe gangs of young bikers in 1970-1980s.
-"Boso" means "wild race", or "reckless driving", and "Zoku" means "clan".
+The term "Bosozoku" is used in japan to describe gangs of young bikers in the 1970-1980s.
+"Boso" means "wild race", or "reckless driving", and "Zoku" means "clan."
 This counter culture, strongly influenced by American culture, especially the Hells Angels, is associated to the tuning of vehicles and a specific dress code.